frederikespersen/popgen24-group2/admixture.md

 r <- as.matrix(read.table("K3.output.corres.txt"))
 plotCorRes(cor_mat = r, pop = pop, title = "Correlation of residuals (K=3)", max_z=0.15, min_z=-0.15)
 ```
-Afterwards, we ran admixture 10 times for eack K = 3 to 7.

 Following code was used to make admixture plot of K equal to 3, 4, 5, 6, and 7 taking the best run out 10.

 ```R
 # Margins and colors
 par(mar=c(7,3,2,1), mgp=c(2,0.6,0))